greiginsydney/captureKNX/docs/step6-graphical-dashboard.md

   <img src="https://github.com/user-attachments/assets/04da1cb5-b2a0-452c-80f0-b4596ba1d8f1" width="20%">
 </p>

-This panel is a "single stat" panel reporting the state of a single Switch GA (DPT 1.).
+This panel is a "single stat" panel reporting the state of a single GA of DPT 1.xxx.
 The On/Off state reported by the telegram has been customised with attention-grabbing labels and colours.

 ## Current Temperature